 JAG funding is administered in Illinois by the Illinois Criminal Justice Information Authority (ICJIA), a state agency under the executive branch that serves as the State Administering Agency (SAA) for Illinois.
 ICJIA brings together key leaders from the justice system and public to identify critical issues facing the criminal justice system in Illinois, and to propose and evaluate policies, programs, and legislation that address those issues.
 The agency also works to ensure the criminal justice system in Illinois is efficient and effective.
-The 25 members of the ICJIA Board include the Illinois Attorney General and the Directors of the following eight State agencies: Illinois Departments of Corrections; Illinois Department of Public Health; Illinois Department of Children and Family Services; Illinois State Police; Office of the State's Attorneys Appellate Prosecutor; Illinois Law Enforcement Training Standards Board; Sentencing Policy and Advisory Council; and Office of the State Appellate Defender.
+The 25 members of the ICJIA Board include the Illinois Attorney General and the Directors of the following eight State agencies: Illinois Departments of Corrections; Illinois State Police; Office of the State's Attorneys Appellate Prosecutor; Illinois Law Enforcement Training Standards Board; Sentencing Policy and Advisory Council; and Office of the State Appellate Defender.